CircuitVerse/Interactive-Book/docs/seq-msi/registers.md

 {% include image.html url="/assets/images/pipo_blockdiagram.jpg" description="" %}

 <iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/93890" id="pp_01" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

+## Universal Shift Register

+A register that can store the data and shifts the data towards the right and left along with the parallel load capability is known as a universal shift register
+It can be used to perform input/output operations in both serial and parallel modes.
+Unidirectional shift registers and bidirectional shift registers are combined together to get the design of the universal shift register.
+It is also known as a parallel-in-parallel-out shift register or shift register with the parallel load.

+Universal shift registers are capable of performing 3 operations as listed below :-

+1. Parallel load operation – stores the data in parallel as well as the data in parallel

+2. Shift left operation – stores the data and transfers the data shifting towards left in the serial path

+3. Shift right operation – stores the data and transfers the data by shifting towards right in the serial path.

+### Block diagram

+{% include image.html url="assets\images\universal.png" description="" %}

+Now, the parameters which should have in a Universal Shift Register are discussed below :-
+- A shift-right control to enable the shift-right operation and the serial input and output lines associated with the shift-right.

+- A shift-left control to enable the shift-left operation and the serial input and output lines associated with the shift-left.

+- A parallel-load control to enable a parallel transfer and the n input lines associated with the parallel transfer.

+- n parallel output lines.

+- A clear control to clear the register to 0.

+- A CLK input for clock pulses to synchronize all operations.

+- A control state that leaves the information in the register unchanged even though clock pulses are continuously applied.

 ## Applications of shift registers